-Living with ambiguous loss: A grief support group intervention for family caregivers
+Living with ambiguous loss: A grief support group intervention for caregivers

-A counsellor with a local Alzheimer Society office piloted and led a four-week support group that gave family caregivers the opportunity to explore their feelings of loss and grief, understand how ambiguous loss differs from ordinary loss, and learn how to ease its effects.
-"It helped to emphasize that their loss is unlike any other grief process.
-Caregivers were able to get a better understanding of what was going on and feel they were not alone in this.
+A counsellor with a local Alzheimer Society office piloted and led a four-week support group that gave caregivers the opportunity to explore their feelings of loss and grief, understand how ambiguous loss differs from ordinary loss, and learn how to ease its effects.
+"It helped to emphasize that their loss is unlike any other grief process" said the counsellor.
+"Caregivers were able to get a better understanding of what was going on and feel they were not alone in this.
 That's the power of the support group dynamic."

-"It was helpful to have a diverse group at different stages of the disease.
+"It was helpful to have a diverse group [who were caring for people] at different stages of the [condition].
 They could compare their experiences and see different perspectives.
-People shared the lessons they had already learned and different ways they coped with the changes."
+People shared the lessons they had already learned and different ways they coped with the changes," the counsellor continued.